Capture the case.

 As your record grows, the context available to every UNIRA workflow grows with it.
 The immediate return is a better workflow around today’s case.
 The long-term return is a practice record that keeps becoming more useful.

 Generate the note from a few words, or paste the note you already wrote.
-UNIRA helps turn either workflow into a detailed, reviewable account of what the documentation supports.
+UNIRA turns either workflow into a detailed, reviewable account that connects clinical work, documentation, and coding review.

 Say or type what was unique about the operation.
 OpWriter builds a case-specific operative-report draft from the details you provide and, when available, examples of how you write.
 You review, edit, and finalize the record.

-See how OpWriter worksUNIRA can surface candidate procedure and diagnosis codes, modifier considerations, and possible documentation gaps or mismatches—linked back to the language in the note for surgeon and billing-team review.
+See how OpWriter worksUNIRA can surface candidate procedure and diagnosis codes, modifier considerations, and documentation details worth strengthening, linked back to the language in the note for surgeon and billing-team review.

 Explore the billing layerCandidate codesProcedure and diagnosis options tied to documented language.